BDC Hamburger Icon

 What are interest fees?

-An interest fee is additional money the client owes you over and above the original invoice amount if they pay late.
+An interest fee is additional money you charge a client over and above the original invoice amount if they pay late.
 The interest rate is a percentage of the unpaid balance that accumulates every month the invoice remains unpaid.
 The interest rate usually is displayed as an annual rate, for example, 10 percent.
-But since it accrues monthly, the amount charged is that annual rate divided by 12.
+However, since it accrues monthly, the amount charged is that annual rate divided by 12.
 So, a 10 percent annual interest rate would be 0.83 percent each month.

 For example, let’s say you invoice a client $200 with net 30 terms.
 The first month comes and goes with no payment.
-Now, you would apply the 0.83 percent to the $200 balance:
+Now, with a 10 percent annual interest rate, you would apply the 0.83 percent to the $200 balance:

 At the end of month two, the customer now owes: